Mt Huashan Hiking Trail

 That said, I found this 20 feet climb to be incredibly scary.
 What if I slipped?
 The fear alone made my hands and legs tremble.
 Every motion I took was careful and deliberate.
 I didn't trust myself to make even the slightest aggressive move.

-For the second time on this trip, we had to drop to our knees for safety.
-The gust had taken us off guard.
+How stupid of me to relax to take in take in the scenery.
+The moment I let down my guard, we both had to drop to our knees for safety as another gust took us off guard.
 Just when we thought we were in the clear!
 Slowly we got to our feet and started climbing again, albeit more slowly this time.
 My heart was thumping at the near call.
 This climb was definitely not for the faint of heart.
+I clung to the rope for dear life.
+Whatever scenery I was missing would have to wait for my confidence to return.

 From that point on, we were completely exposed to a strong wind that never let up.
-However, now we were ready for it so we continued to make headway anyway.
-Despite good winter coats, Laura and I were both shivering.
-It had to be close to freezing this high up and the wind sure didn't help things.
+However, the goal was in sight so we kept going.
+Wind or no wind, we were determined to finish.
+Unfortunately, despite our good winter coats, Laura and I were both shivering.
+It had to be close to freezing this high up.
 No wonder they call it "wind chill".

 There was an observation post at the very top that allowed us a 360 degree look at the world around us.
 Everywhere we looked, huge mountains and deep valleys greeted our eyes.
 The beauty of the view really escapes description.
 I could have stayed there all day just to watch.

 But our reverie was shattered when a Chinese park ranger came up and warned us that it had begun to snow further down.
 For our own safety, maybe we should go now.
-Right now.
+Judging from his concerned expression, that seemed to mean 'right now'.

 Laura's face turned white with fear.
 Me too.
 Sorry to say, any courage I had in reserve left me immediately.